vjapolitzer/Patherator/README.md

 ## Install

-Patherator is can currently be run from the command line using Python 2.7.
+Patherator can currently be run from the command line using Python 2.7.
 In the future it will have a GUI written in Qt.
 You will need the following dependencies: numpy, scipy, pillow, pypotrace, pyclipper, skimage

 ## Make Your Art